Statistical exploration of the Manifold Hypothesis

-In some situations, such as image analysis, embedded manifold structure in data can be explained intuitively, albeit heuristically, in terms of the physical mechanism which generated the data (see e.g. \citet{pless2009survey} for a review of manifold estimation in this context).
-Figure \ref{fig:car:intro} shows 24 grayscale images of a car, a subset of 75 images from \citep{geusebroek2005amsterdam}, taken from angles $0,5,10,\ldots,355$ degrees around the circumference of a circle.
-Each image is of resolution $384\times288$ pixels and so can be represented as a vector of length $110592$.
+Why might manifold structure be present in data?
+In some situations, such as image analysis, an intuitive albeit heuristic explanation can be given in terms of the physical mechanism which generated the data (see e.g., \citet{pless2009survey} for a review of manifold estimation in this context).
+Figure \ref{fig:car:intro} shows 24 grayscale images of a car, a subset of $n=75$ images from \citep{geusebroek2005amsterdam}, taken from angles $0,5,10,\ldots,355$ degrees around the circumference of a circle.
+Each image is of resolution $384\times288$ pixels and so can be represented as a vector of length $p=110592$.
 However, at least intuitively, we can account for the variation across the collection of images using far fewer dimensions, in terms of the position of the camera in the three-dimensional space of the world around us.
 Figure \ref{fig:car:intro} shows the result of using principal component analysis (PCA) to reduce dimension, upon which we make the following observations.

 The first 20 principal components account for 91.5\% of the total variance, suggesting that the data are concentrated somewhere in a low-dimensional linear subspace of $\mathbb{R}^{110592}$.
-The first three dimensions of the principal component (PC) scores -- the coordinates of the data with respect to the eigenvectors associated with the three largest eigenvalues -- appear around a loop which is somewhat irregular in shape but resembles the circle of camera positions, subject to deformation by bending and twisting.
-The PC scores appear roughly equally spaced around the loop, resembling the geometry of the camera positions which are equally spaced at intervals of 5 degrees around a circle.
+The first three dimensions --- the coordinates of the data with respect to the eigenvectors associated with the three largest eigenvalues --- exhibit points around a loop which is somewhat irregular in shape but resembles the circle of camera positions, subject to deformation by bending and twisting.
+The points appear roughly equally spaced around the loop, like the camera positions which are equally spaced at intervals of $5$ degrees around a circle.

-Evidently reducing the dimension of these image data by computing PC scores allows us to access some of the geometric structure of the data generating mechanism, but questions remain.
-We have chosen to plot the first three dimensions of the PC scores for ease of visualisation, is this a ``good'' choice?
+Evidently reducing the dimension of these image data by PCA allows us to access some of the geometric structure of the data generating mechanism, but questions remain.
+We have chosen to plot the first three dimensions for ease of visualisation, is this a ``good'' choice?
 What might the other dimensions convey?
-What explains the precise shape of the loop and the spacing of the PC scores along it, relative to the underlying circle of camera positions?
+What explains the precise shape of the loop and the spacing of the points along it, relative to the underlying circle of camera positions?